De Rham comparison and Poincar\'e duality for rigid varieties: Introduction

 \subsection{Notation and conventions}

 We shall follow the notation and conventions of \cite{Diao/Lan/Liu/Zhu:lrhrv}, unless otherwise specified.
 In particular, we shall denote by $k$ a nonarchimedean local field \Pth{\ie, a field complete with respect to the topology induced by a nontrivial nonarchimedean multiplicative norm $|\cdot|: k \to \bR_{\geq 0}$} with residue field $\kappa$ of characteristic $p > 0$, and by $\cO_k$ its ring of integers.
-Since we will be mainly working with rigid analytic varieties, we shall work with $k^+ = \cO_k$ and regard rigid analytic varieties over $k$ as adic spaces locally topologically of finite type over $\Spa(k, \cO_k)$ \Ref{as in \cite{Huber:1996-ERA}}.
+Since we will be mainly working with rigid analytic varieties, we shall work with $k^+ = \cO_k$ and regard rigid analytic varieties over $k$ as adic spaces locally topologically of finite type over $\Spa(k, \cO_k)$ \Pth{as in \cite{Huber:1996-ERA}}.
 All rigid analytic varieties will be separated.
 Group cohomology will always mean continuous group cohomology.
+For the sake of simplicity, by a \emph{$p$-adic field}, we shall mean a complete discrete valuation field of mixed characteristic $(0, p)$ with perfect residue field.